 During the trip members of staff and/or volunteers will be responsible for the safety and wellbeing of children and/or young people in their care.
 It is essential that a member of staff or volunteer is designated as Child Wellbeing and Protection Officer (CWPO) to coordinate the arrangements to promote, support and safeguard the wellbeing of the children and/or young people during the trip.
 The CWPO will ensure all practical arrangements have been addressed and act as the main contact for dealing with any concerns about the safety and wellbeing of the children and/or young people whilst away from home.
 A detailed itinerary will be prepared and copies provided to the club's Child Wellbeing and Protection Officer and parents/carers, including the CWPO's contact details during the trip.
-The CWPO should be familiar with contact details for the club's Child Wellbeing and Protection Officer and parents/carers.
+The CWPO should be familiar with contact details for the club's Child Wellbeing and Protection Officer so that advice can be sought, if required.